bdragon300/go-asyncapi/docs/go-asyncapi/content/commands/diagram/_index.md

 ---
-title: "Visualization"
+title: "diagram"
-weight: 650
+weight: 340
 bookToC: true
-description: "Visualizing AsyncAPI documents in diagrams"
+description: "Generating the diagrams"
 ---

-# Visualizing AsyncAPI documents
+# Visualizing AsyncAPI documents in diagrams

-`go-asyncapi` can generate diagrams from AsyncAPI documents using [D2](https://d2lang.com/) -- a modern diagram scripting language.
-The resulting diagrams visualize the structure of the AsyncAPI document, including servers, channels, operations, messages and their relationships.
+`diagram` command generate diagrams of AsyncAPI entities, that visualize the structure of the AsyncAPI document, including servers, channels, operations, messages and their relationships.

-The diagram is generated internally as D2 script.
-By default, it's additionally converted to SVG format, which allows to embed it in web pages, documentation, or share as a standalone file.
+Under the hood `diagram` command uses the [D2](https://d2lang.com/) diagram scripting language.
+The diagram is generated internally as D2 script and converted to SVG if requested.

+The result is an SVG file or D2 script file placed in the current working directory.
+By default, the output file name is the same as the input file name, but with `.svg` extension.

+By default, the diagram shows entities from a passed AsyncAPI document and all documents that were fetched via `$ref` references.
+The output file is named after the passed document with `.svg` or `.d2` extension.
+It is possible to split the result into multiple diagrams, change the diagram layout and appearance using various options.

+{{% hint tip %}}
 The result can also be customized in d2 script templates.
 See [templating guide]({{<relref "/templating-guide/overview">}}) for more details.
+{{% /hint %}}

 ## Usage

+{{% hint tip %}}
+All command options are duplicated in [configuration]({{<relref "/configuration">}}) file.
+So, you can set them there as well.
+{{% /hint %}}

 To generate a diagram, use the `diagram` subcommand: